MicrosoftDocs/SupportArticles-docs/Teams/teams-on-mac/teams-audio-issue-mac.md

 ms.reviewer:
 ---

-# Audio issues when you use Teams on macOS
+# Audio issues when using Teams on macOS

 ## Symptoms